macroverse-r/icy/README.md

 # Settings are now persistent and package-specific
 ```

-**💡 Educational note:** Local config changes only affect this package, not other R packages or projects.
+💡 Educational note: Local config changes only affect this package, not other R packages or projects.

-**🔧 Developer note:** By default, `icy` detects with you are in a R package or not and behaves accordingly.
-Specifically, the local config with be saved in the same folder than the template if you R session is in the R package and in the user-specific config folder (e.g., ~/.config/R on Linux) in a standard R session.
+🔧 Developer note: By default, `icy` detects whether you are in an R package or not and behaves accordingly.
+Specifically, the local config will be saved in the same folder as the template if your R session is in the R package and in the user-specific config folder (e.g., ~/.config/R on Linux) in a standard R session.

 </details>